CS-433/ml-project-2-ml4science_tne/README.md

 The dataset contains intracranial neural recordings from 4 participants implanted with sEEG electrodes at different cortical locations.
 It includes raw data, trial and trigger information, and electrode location data for each channel.

+For privacy reasons, neither the dataset nor the data extracted from it are shared outside of the TNE laboratory.
+This has been agreed with CS-433 team before the start of the project.

 ### Experimental settings

 Participants performed reach-to-grasp actions using two distinct grip types: a precision grasp and a power grasp.
 For the observation task, participants watched an experimenter perform these movements in front of them.